Family Food Garden may collect a share of sales or other compensation from the links on this page.

 A huge goal of permaculture is to create guilds and zones in backyards and communities.
 Herb gardening fits wonderfully into permaculture design because flowering herbs will attract pollinators and large amounts of herbs can be used as ‘chop & drop’ to build up soil.
-Certain herbs can help to attract beneficials or repel insects from your crops making them a perfect addition to your veggie patch.

 When you’re creating gardening zones for permaculture design, you’ll have different permaculture zones.